flatsurf/intervalxt/README.md

 strongly recommend that you install [pixi](https://pixi.sh) and then use the following commands:

-* `pixi run test` build intervalxt and run the libexactreal and pyexactreal test suites
+* `pixi run test` build intervalxt and run the libintervalxt and pyintervalxt test suites
 * `pixi run compile-commands` to generate a `compile_commands.json` that your IDE might be able to use to make sense of this project

 <details>